awestover/enchantedForest/README.md

 ![Game Play Image](gameplayimg.png)

-This game gets its _roots_ (ahhhhhahaha) from anchient Norse Mythology.
+This game gets its _roots_ from ancient Norse Mythology.
 Maybe.

+# Plot thoughts
+what if npcs are the teleporters? [[ note: this would make the code easier... like if we had npc bob, then it would always teleport to a certain room etc... ]]

 # Controls